sether31/Frontend-Mentor-Challenges/README.md

 ### Continued development

-I will start to learn mobile-first as well as continue to learn javaScript before deep diving to any projects that contain javaScript.
+I will start to learn mobile-first workflow while continuing to learn javaScript before deep diving to any projects that contain javaScript.

 ### Useful resources